Generic name: brexpiprazole [ brex-PIP-ra-zole ]

 Rexulti is also used together with other medications to treat major depressive disorder in adults.

-Rexulti is not approved for use in psychotic conditions related to dementia.
+Rexulti is not approved for use in older adults with dementia-related psychosis.

 Some young people have thoughts about suicide when first taking this medicine.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.